Particular/docs.particular.net/samples/dependency-injection/aspnetcore/sample.md

 snippet: ContainerConfigurationAutofac

-The [`ConfigureServices` method](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup#the-configureservices-method) is called by .NET Core infrastructure [at application startup time](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) to register additional services.
-The `ConfigureContainer` method is designed to register the components in the container using that container's native APIs.
+The [`ConfigureServices` method](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup#the-configureservices-method) is called by .NET Core at [application startup time](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) to register additional services.
+The `ConfigureContainer` method registers the components in the container using the container's native APIs.